GabrielSiket/my-city/README.md

 # The Sun Kissed Paradise

-## We offer most trendy and fast-growing cuisine concept focused on longevity – with mostly plant based menu and a using principles of Blue Zones longevity, Nordic and Mediterranean diet.
+## We offer most trendy and fast-growing cuisine concept focused on longevity – with mostly plant based menu and using principles of Blue Zones longevity, Nordic and Mediterranean diet.
 Concept is perfectly suited for people interested in health-longevity, fitness, vegan, vegetarian, organic, sustainable, green, keto food.

 ## Feautures